yegor256/sibit/README.md

 [![Test Coverage](https://img.shields.io/codecov/c/github/yegor256/sibit.svg)](https://codecov.io/github/yegor256/sibit?branch=master)
 [![Hits-of-Code](https://hitsofcode.com/github/yegor256/sibit)](https://hitsofcode.com/view/github/yegor256/sibit)

-To understand how Bitcoin protocol works,
+To understand how the Bitcoin protocol works,
 I recommend you watching this [short video] and then reading this blog post of mine:
 [_Sibit Demonstrates How Bitcoin Works_][blog].

-This is a simple Bitcoin client, to use from the command line or from your Ruby app.
-You don't need to run any Bitcoin software, no need to install anything, and so on.
+This is a simple Bitcoin client for use from the command line or from your Ruby app.
+You don't need to run any Bitcoin software or install anything.
 All you need is just a command line and [Ruby] 2.3+.
 The purpose of this client is to simplify most typical operations with Bitcoin.
-If you need something more complex, I would recommend using [bitcoin-ruby] for Ruby and
-[Electrum] as a GUI client.
+If you need something more complex, I would recommend using [bitcoin-ruby] for Ruby and [Electrum] as a GUI client.

 You may want to discuss this tool at [Bitcointalk] and give the thread a few merits.

-This is a Ruby gem, install it first (if doesn't work, there are some hints at the bottom of this page):
+This is a Ruby gem, install it first (if it doesn't work, there are some hints at the bottom of this page):

 ```bash